AIMS enables you to detect anomalies easily using its anomaly detection. But what exactly are anomalies?

 Patterns and expected behavior, as well as anomalies, can be found using AIMS’ Graphical User Interface.

-Going back to the Topology tab you see your different servers and your BizTalk group within the environment you have created.
+Going back to the Topology tab you see your different systems and services within the environment you have created.

 - Select Microsoft SQL Server, and open the server you want to look into from the list of available servers.
 For this example I’ll select the AIMSDEMOBIZTALK SQL server.